-Halloween is upon us, and that means plenty of scary movies, ghost stories and spooky themed parties.
-So get ready to hear Michael Jackson's "Thriller" and Bobby Pickett's "Monster Mash" a few hundred times.
+Halloween is upon us, and that means plenty of scary movies, ghost stories, spooky-themed parties and creepy songs.
+So, get ready to hear Michael Jackson's "Thriller" and Bobby Pickett's "Monster Mash" a few hundred times.

 Or, you could change up your Halloween playlist and add these creepy country songs.
-Ghosts, murder, torment -- the stuff that makes for entertaining haunted houses also show up in spades throughout classic country music.
-Some songs use Biblical imagery, while others use classic Southern storytelling and the murder ballad tradition.
+Ghosts, murder, torment -- the stuff that makes for entertaining haunted houses also show up in spades throughout classic and modern country tunes.
+Some songs use Biblical imagery, while others utilize classic Southern storytelling and the murder ballad tradition.

-Let's get in the Halloween spirit and enjoy some of the best country tunes that are a little spooky.
+Let's get in the Halloween spirit and enjoy some spooky country songs.

 Count a better-known Daniels classic, "The Devil Went Down to Georgia" as an honorable mention tale of the supernatural.

 "Ghost Riders in The Sky" entered the country music canon in the '40s, with few iterations capturing the true feel of the song like the Man In Black's.
 Cash's low baritone sings of demon riders scorching the sky with their fiery hooves.
 They're tormented and doomed to chase a never-ending herd.
 But as they pass, they speak to a cowboy witnessing the terror and tell him to change his ways or endure their hell.

 The tale of Marie Laveau fascinates musicians and storytellers around the globe.
 The "Voodoo Queen Of New Orleans" inspired many myths, and jukebox favorite Bare put it to song on the tune "Marie Laveau."
 In it, Bare basically describes the modern day vision of a witch.
 When a handsome swindler tries to take her for a chump, Laveau shows her wrath.

 "Satan Is Real," The Louvin Brothers